command-line-interface-pages/.github/profile/README.md

 - Instead of using primitive placeholder syntax we prefer feature rich one with a customizable rendering.
 - Intead of trying to rely on numerous clients we develop and use only one client.
 - Instead of trying to follow unwritten and unclear rules we standardize everything and mandate anybody to use this convention.

+# Expectations from the end user

+We assume that the end user is already familiar with some programming stuff.
+To be more precise we expect all page syntax to be understandable by default no matter it what.
+When we encounter some repetetive problem we standardize a way to solve it.
+We don't handle each page specificly.
+It means that all page are written in the same way and syntax may be slithtly harder to read than in TlDr.
+If you are not that kind of user who prefers standardization over readability (even the last one is kept okay) `TlDr` project may be a better choise.